NMGIS/24-7-Supermarket-Map/CONTRIBUTING.md

 - Create a branch

-- png must be 50px by Xpx size

-- add to png folder
+- add to a png folder

 - Submit pull request